Fair Lending Risks Stall Bank Mergers & Acquisitions

 - Since Redlining is such a hot topic, and is related to both CRA and Fair Lending, you should also consider at least a cursory review of your Redlining risk.

 - Review the results of compliance risk assessments for all institutions involved.
 Regulators recommend that banks conduct a risk assessment every 12-18 months.
 If you haven't conducted a risk assessment recently, it's a good idea to get started.
 There are many options, including self-guided, remote and consultant-led risk assessments.

 - Evaluate your branch network optimization, or branch planning, strategy.
 As your institution changes, so will your branch network, delivery channels, compliance requirements, and growth strategy.
 M&A activity will alter your branch network and this alone will spawn CRA, Fair Lending, and Redlining scrutiny.
 You need a strong Branch Network Optimization (sometimes called Branch Planning) strategy that fully incorporates compliance and community impact.

 - Reconnect with your programs, policies, training, and more.
 As your institution changes, so does your risk profile.
 With a merger or acquisition, your compliance risk will change, so your training, policies, programs, risk assessments, and documentation will likely need to be updated.

-At TRUPOINT our objective is to help you meet these challenges effectively.
-Whether you are working through a merger or acquisition, planning for the future, or simply interested in reducing risk and improving your compliance programs, TRUPOINT can be a valuable resource for you.
-Whether it is risk assessments, fair lending data analysis, proxy assignment, regression, or branch and growth strategies, TRUPOINT can help.
+Our objective is to help you meet these challenges effectively.
+Whether you are working through a merger or acquisition, planning for the future, or simply interested in reducing risk and improving your compliance programs, Ncontracts can be a valuable resource for you.
+Whether it is risk assessments, fair lending data analysis, proxy assignment, regression, or branch and growth strategies, we can help.